 The Crop tool lets you resize, rotate, straighten, and flip your image.
 This is also where you can choose specific aspect ratios from square to panorama.

 Profiles contain the filters that change the color and the mood of your image.
 It features a variety of selections from black and white to color.

-Light has all the exposure settings including Exposure, Contrast, Highlights, Shadows, Whites, and Blacks.
+Light has exposure settings including Exposure, Contrast, Highlights, Shadows, Whites, and Blacks.

-Color lets you change the White Balance, Temperature, Tint, Vibrance, and Saturation.
+Color lets you make changes to the White Balance, Temperature, Tint, Vibrance, and Saturation.

 Presets has more advanced Color, Black and White, and Creative Filters.
 This is also where you can add Grain, Sharpening, and Vignetting to your photos.

 Effects is where you play with Texture and Clarity and Dehaze.
 This is also where you can add Vignette and adjust its effects.

 Auto is the button you tap if you don’t feel like making the edits yourself.
 If you choose this feature, Lightroom will adjust all the necessary parameters to give you a properly exposed image.

 There is an option to Auto edit.
 But with so many tools at your disposal, it’s easy to get creative!
 The last section of tools on the right is for presets.

 Lightroom CC mobile does have some handy standard presets installed.